 The House Rules committee advanced HB1565.
 This bill seeks to provide funding for a national cancer institute-designated center at UAMS.
 The bill provides the funding by diverting existing taxes on medical marijuana from general revenue to the institute trust fund.
 The trust fund would also receive new revenue created by a 50 cents per pack tax on cigarette rolling papers, removing a border tax exemption on cigarettes and increasing the minimum mark price on cigarettes.
-In addition, HB1565 raises the legal age to use or possess vape or tobacco products to 21, with an exception for military.
+In addition, HB1565 raises the legal age to use or possess vape or tobacco products to 21, with an exception for the military.

 The House Agriculture, Forestry and Economic Development Committee advanced HB1615.
 This bill creates a farm to school and early childhood education program within the Arkansas Agriculture Department.
 The committee also advanced HB1640 which designates the Alligator Gar as the official game fish of Arkansas.